-As of the 2020 U.S. Census, South Dakota only has one at-large congressional district.
+As of the 2020 U.S. Census, South Dakota has only one at-large congressional district.

-The Ballot Title and Summary are written by the proponents and reviewed by the State Board of Elections.
+Ballot Title and Summary: The Ballot Title and Summary are written by the proponents and reviewed by the State Board of Elections.
 Expedited reviews for Titles and Summaries are not permitted.

-A fiscal impact statement is not required.
+Other Requirements: A fiscal impact statement is not required.
 Circulators are required to be a resident of the state and cannot be a sex offender unless they are under supervision.
 There are no supermajority requirements.
 The Legislature can amend or repeal a statutory initiative through a majority vote.
 The Legislature can amend or repeal an amendment by sending it to voters through a majority vote in each chamber of the Legislature.
 Referendums cannot target emergency laws or laws needed for the support of the state government and its existing public institutions.
-Initiatives are permitted on general election ballots, but not on primary, special, and odd-year election ballots.
+Initiatives are permitted on general election ballots, but not on primary, special, or odd-year election ballots.